• Skip to primary navigation

 • ×

-Home » Recipes » Dessert » Bar Cookies
+Home » Recipes » Recipes » Desserts » Bar Cookies & Brownies

-Published by Melissa on December 6, 2022 | Updated December 8, 2022 | 71 Comments
+Published by Melissa on December 6, 2022 | Updated February 6, 2025 | 72 Comments

 Jump to Recipe

-stack of pecan pie bars
+stack of pecan pie bars.

-The pecan squares are a delightful mix of pecan pie and cookie.
+The pecan squares are a delightful mix of pecan pie and cookies.
 The pecans are baked in a luscious caramel filling atop a crisp brown sugar crust.
 These pie bars are the easy, less complicated version of the pecan pie.
 They are a great addition to your holiday meal or a cookie plate to gift to neighbors.

 The shortbread crust is the real MVP of this recipe.
 It is buttery and will melt in your mouth.
 Picture it like eating a shortbread cookie with pecan deliciousness on top.

-These lovely bars are great to make ahead of time.
+• Make ahead: These lovely bars are great to make ahead of time.
 I like to prepare them the day before and then refrigerate them until I am ready to cut and serve.
 Easy Peasy.

 Ingredients